Darwall’s writing has appeared in the Wall Street Journal, New York Post, Prospect, and Financial Times.

 “They [renewables] are unreliable.
 Battery storage is inadequate.
 Wind and solar output depends on the weather.
 The cost of decarbonization using today’s technology is ‘beyond astronomical,’ Mr. Gates concluded.” ,

-Darwall concludes the op-ed by stating “Mr. Obama’s renewable target is a triumph for Shumacher’s Buddhist economics—which amounts to being poor and staying poor.
+Darwall concluded the op-ed by stating “Mr. Obama’s renewable target is a triumph for Shumacher’s Buddhist economics—which amounts to being poor and staying poor.
 It does not produce jobs, growth or prosperity.”

-Rupert Darwell is a contributor to the book Climate Change: The Facts published by the Institute of Public Affairs and featuring “22 essays on the science, politics and economics of the climate change debate.”
+Rupert Darwall was a contributor to the book Climate Change: The Facts published by the Institute of Public Affairs and featuring “22 essays on the science, politics and economics of the climate change debate.”
 The Institute of Public Affairs, while not revealing most of its funders, is known to have received funding from mining magnate Gina Rinehart and at least one major tobacco company.

 The book includes essays and articles from a range of climate change skeptics, with contributors including the following: